41north/besu-storage-replication/README.md

 ## 💡 Introduction

 This plugin allows to export / restore your Besu key / value storage to other supported systems.
-This approach would allow us the following benefits:
+This approach would allow us to achieve the following:

 - Creation of incremental backups for data archiving.
 - Restoration of backups with a known good state that avoids resynchronization and validation from the network for the same data.